alpaka-group/llama/docs/pages/blobs.rst

 Allocators
 ----------

-An allocator is used for :cpp:`allocView()` to choose a strategy for creating blobs.
+An allocator is used for :cpp:`llama::allocView()` to choose a strategy for creating blobs.
 There is a number of a buildin allocators:

 Shared memory